-• Never disconnect the battery cables or turn Off the main battery switches while engines are running as this can cause damage to your boat's electrical components

-- A separate battery switch is provided for each battery (or battery bank). - The batteries supply electricity for lights, 12-Volt accessories, and engine and generator starting. - "Stand-by loads", such as the CO monitors, the automatic bilge pumps, and the stereo memory, are not affected by the battery switches.
-Stand-by loads bypass the battery switches and are wired directly to the batteries.
+- Never disconnect the battery cables or turn Off the main battery switches while engines are running as this can cause damage to your boat's electrical components - A separate battery switch is provided for each battery (or battery bank). - The batteries supply electricity for lights, 12-Volt accessories, and engine and generator starting. - "Stand-by loads", such as the automatic bilge pumps, and the stereo memory, are not affected by the battery switches.
+Stand-by loads bypass the battery switch and are wired directly to the battery.